 - Place the inner filling on one side of the leaf vertically, leaving a little space along the edge, so that you can fold the patholi.
 The more the filling the sweeter the patholi will be.
 Fold the other half of the leaf vertically over it and press it gently.
 You could even fold the leaf horizontally.
 If you want to fold it horizontally, place the filling on one half of the leaf and fold the leaf horizontally.

 - Repeat the same with the rest of the leaves.
+Each time you spread the batter, stir the batter well and then spread it onto the leaf.

 - Place a steamer with enough water, and let the water boil.
 Once the water boils, place the patholis on a plate inside the steamer.
 Cover and steam for 18 to 20 minutes on high flame.
 Once cooked, remove the hot patholis, gently peel the turmeric leaves and serve hot patholis with a generous amount of ghee on top.